EyeSeeTea/metadata-generator-script/README.md

 information that dhis2 needs to update the metadata, and also connect to a dhis2 server to update the metadata directly.

-If you need to generate only the json set the `UPDATE_SERVER` option to `true`.
+If you need to generate only the json set the `UPDATE_SERVER` option to `false`.

-The `PULL_UID` and `PULL_UID_ONLY` flags allows to retrieve the UIDs of the metadata items referenced in the spreadsheet from a DHIS2 instance.
+The `PULL_METADATA` and `PULL_UID_ONLY` flags allows to retrieve the metadata of the metadata items referenced in the spreadsheet from a DHIS2 instance.
-The `PULL_UID_ONLY` flag means the script only performs the UIDs retrieval function.
-These flags are mutually exclusive.
+Setting both `PULL_METADATA` and `PULL_UID_ONLY` flag means the script only performs the UIDs retrieval function.
+The `PULL_METADATA_CSV_PATH` variable will store the path where the CSV files will be written.
+If empty, the current working directory will be used.

 If you want to manually upload the generated json file to a dhis2 instance, use its `Import/Export` app, go to `Metadata import` and use `Merge` as